cferdinandi/reef-js/content/api.md

 	// An object of setter methods
 	setters: {},

-	// An object of getter methods
+	// An object of allowed event listeners
-	getters: {}
+	listeners: {}

 });
 ```